snufflo/digital_museum/README.md

 Description
 ===========
-digital_museum is an app that shows you a random art piece from the Metropolitan Mueseum of Arts It uses [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/) to request a random art piece and parses the description of the requested art piece to display them.
+digital_museum is an app that shows you a random art piece from the Metropolitan Mueseum of Arts.

+It uses [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/) to request a random art piece and parses the description of the requested art piece to display them.

 Usage